 Paula: As a traveler, I… travel often to Colorado, where we have purchased their 5-year Colorado Outdoor Recreation Search and Rescue (CORSAR) Card.
-Arizona is also a major tourist destination, with dangerous climate and geological features for the unaware, so such rescues happen too often.
-We are conservative and do our best to be well informed of local dangers and considerations, but we are also older, and you just never know.
+Arizona is also a significant tourist destination, with dangerous climate and geological features for the unaware, so such rescues often happen.
+We are conservative and do our best to be well informed of local dangers and considerations, but we are also older, and you never know.
 Such a program seems well within reason, especially for communities with limited resources compared to the high demands of tourism.

 Teresa: Who pays for these costly rescues?
 Do the folks being rescued have to pay anything??

+At least six other states also have such plans for search and rescue to require reimbursement.
 New Hampshire is one, which started it years ago (2008).
-At least six other states also have such plans for search and recur reimbursement.
-The laws vary, with some narrowly defined and others not so in terms of what qualifies for seeking reimbursement.
+The laws vary, with some narrowly defined and others not so regarding what qualifies for seeking reimbursement.

-It is interesting to note that in at least one case, who was responsible went all the way to the New Hampshire state supreme court in 2015, which ultimately ruled against the hiker.
-That person is said to have acted negligently when he went on a five-day one-man hike with an artificial hip that had suffered multiple prior dislocations.
+In at least one case, who was responsible went all the way to the New Hampshire state supreme court in 2015, which ultimately ruled against the hiker.
+That person is said to have acted negligently when he went on a five-day one-person hike with an artificial hip that had suffered multiple prior dislocations.

-National Park Service said, “When you have to make a decision in an emergency, you don’t want to be hamstrung with economics; you want to make the right decisions for the right reasons.”
+National Park Service said, “When you have to decide in an emergency, you don’t want to be hamstrung with economics; you want to make the right decisions for the right reasons.”
 It is noteworthy that, at present, federal agencies typically do not seek reimbursement.

 Programs exist to help both the destination and the visitor.
 The hikers pay for them and, in exchange, don’t have to worry about paying should search and rescue be required.
 While not exactly insurance, these funds help offset the soaring costs of search and rescue.